Conservation and restoration of panel paintings

-The conservation-restoration of panel paintings involves preventive and treatment measures taken by paintings conservators to slow deterioration, preserve, and repair damage.
+The conservation-restoration of panel paintings involves preventive and treatment measures taken by paintings conservators to slow deterioration, preserve paintings, and repair damage.
 Panel paintings consist of a wood support, a ground (linen or parchment sized with glues, resin, and gesso), and an image layer (encaustic, tempera, oil).
-They are typically constructed of two or more panels joined together by crossbeam braces which can separate due to age and material instability caused by fluctuations in relative humidity and temperature.
+They are typically constructed of two or more panels joined by crossbeam braces, which can separate due to age and material instability caused by fluctuations in relative humidity and temperature.
 These factors compromise structural integrity and can lead to warping and paint flaking.
-Because wood is particularly susceptible to pest damage, an IPM plan and regulation of the conditions in storage and display are essential.
+Because wood is particularly susceptible to pest damage, an integrated pest management (IPM) plan and regulation of the conditions in storage and display are essential.
 Past treatments that have fallen out of favor because they can cause permanent damage include transfer of the painting onto a new support, planing, and heavy cradling.
 Today's conservators often have to remediate damage from previous restoration efforts.
 Modern conservation-restoration techniques favor minimal intervention that accommodates wood's natural tendency to react to environmental changes.
 Treatments may include applying flexible battens to minimize deformation or simply leaving distortions alone, instead focusing on preventive care to preserve the artwork in its original state.

 Preventive care

 Preventive conservation involves the mitigation of potential threats to the stability of an artifact or specimen through a number of means.
-Threats such as fire, flood, natural disaster, physical force, and theft cannot be foreseen and inherent vice can only be addressed through prudent risk management, care, and handling of museum objects.
+Several threats cannot be managed by conservators - for example, fire, flood, natural disaster, physical force, and theft cannot be foreseen, and inherent vice can only be addressed through prudent risk management, care, and handling of museum objects.

-Conservation and curatorial staff can mitigate risks by correcting improper storage conditions which may lead to damage from pests, water, humidity, and mold.
-These issues can be further catalyzed by regional and seasonal environmental fluctuations and pollution.
+Other risks can be addressed by conservation and curatorial staff.
+This includes mitigating environmental damage by correcting improper storage conditions, which may lead to damage from pests, water, humidity, and mold, and can be further catalyzed by regional and seasonal environmental fluctuations and pollution.
+Deterioration caused by light exposure, when objects are examined, exhibited, photographed, and transported, can also be managed.
+Integrated pest management plans can help avert damage caused by living creatures.
 Proper handling protocols can help prevent chemical damage caused by contact with skin oils and structural damage from physical stress.
-Deterioration also occurs as a result of light exposure when objects are examined, exhibited, photographed, and transported.

 Environmental conditions

-Fluctuating humidity and temperatures can lead to structural damage of a painted surface due to long-term cumulative damage.
+Fluctuating humidity and temperatures can lead to structural damage of a painted surface, due to long-term cumulative damage.
 In panels that are made up of multiple pieces of wood composing the larger surface area, the damage is most often visible where the pieces of wood are attached.
-Temperatures should range between +/- 5% of 70 °F and the humidity between +/- 5% of 50% Relative Humidity.
-A Relative Humidity over 65% can lead to mold growth and dry rot.
+Temperatures should range between +/- 5% of 70 °F and the humidity between +/- 5% of 50% relative humidity.
+A relative humidity over 65% can lead to mold growth and dry rot.

 Panel paintings are subjected to various environmental conditions during exhibition.
-Regulating temperature, relative humidity, light intensity and duration of exposure, and atmospheric pollutants are essential factors in painting conservation.
+Regulating temperature, relative humidity, light intensity and duration of exposure, and atmospheric pollutants, are essential factors in painting conservation.
 Air filtration via HVAC systems can reduce gases and airborne pollutants within exhibition spaces and storage areas.
-Maintaining light levels as low as possible, between 50–150 Lux, will minimize cumulative and irreversible light damage.
+Maintaining light levels as low as possible, between 50 and 150 Lux, will minimize cumulative and irreversible light damage.